 Use rugs.
 Lots and lots of rugs.
-Rugs preserve carpet by blocking oils, hair and dirt from seeping into the carpet fibers.
-You can also train your pet to nap or sleep on the rug, since rugs are much easier to clean and replace than carpet.
+Rugs preserve carpet by blocking oils, hair, and dirt from seeping into the carpet fibers.
+You can also train your pet to nap or sleep on the rug since rugs are much easier to clean and replace than carpets.
 Plus, they look great!

-Hopefully this goes without saying, but carpet should be vacuumed several times a week.
+Hopefully, this goes without saying, but the carpet should be vacuumed several times a week.
 It is the best way for homeowners to remove dirt on their own.
-But what many homeowners don’t know is that vacuuming only removes about 80% of dirt.
+But what many homeowners don’t know is that vacuuming only removes about 80% of the dirt.
 Regular cleanings are necessary to remove the full range of dirt a pet will introduce into the home.

 Clean Up Messes Quickly

 If your pet has had an accident, it’s important to turn your inner track star on and grab a towel to absorb the urine as soon as possible.
 If it’s been over 10 minutes, use water to lift the urine and reabsorb with a towel.
 Be cautious using chemical cleaners, as some are notorious for damaging carpets.